 “This restructuring is meant to focus the company on clear decision-making, increase accountability, and faster execution,” Agrawal said.the motley fool

 It seems like former Twitter CEO has given quite the nod to his replacement.
-Dorsey said in an email he published on Twitter that Agrawal had been his choice to lead the company “for some time given how deeply he understands the company and its needs.”
+Dorsey said in an email he published on Twitter that Agrawal had been his choice from the beginning.
+Moreover, Dorsey has wanted his replacement to lead the company “for some time; given how deeply he understands the company and its needs.”

-Agrawal, served as an engineer at Twitter for over ten years; since 2017.
-And as the head of strategy involving artificial intelligence and machine learning; he spear headed projects to assist Twitter users’ timelines to be more user-specific.
+Agrawal served as an engineer at Twitter for over ten years; since 2017.
+And as the head of strategy involving artificial intelligence and machine learning; he spear headed projects to assist Twitter users’ timelines.
+He’s very influential in assisting the app to be more user-specific.
+The future of technology is constantly evolving.
+Cheers to the new CEO of Twitter.